carlosganzerla/cl-sqs/README.md

 < Transfer-Encoding: chunked
 ```

-### Dequeue
+### `GET`: Dequeue

 URL Parameters:

 - `visibility-timeout`: Optional.
 Any integer between 0 and 86400.
-Defaults to
+The default
- 60. Note that if you set to 0, the dequeue operation will always return the
+ is 60.
+Note that if you set to 0, the dequeue operation will always return
- same message.
+ the same message.

 ```shell
 curl 'http://localhost:5000/queue?visibility-timeout=10' -v